xfredcox/notes.xfredcox.com/java primer.md

 ### Item 1: Define the scope of variables

+There are 4 types of variables:

+**Instance Variables (Non-Static Fields)** - Variables declared without the *static* modifier, belong to the instance and are independent from the class.

+**Class Variables (Static Fields)** - Declared with the *static* modifier, this tells the compiler there is exactly one copy of this variable, independent on how many instances use it.
+You could additionally use the *final* keyword to prevent the variable from ever changing.

 ### Item 2: Define the structure of Java class

 ### Item 3: Create executable Java applications with a main method